IsaHu-dev/Calorie-Mind/README.md

 - Expand Meal Entry Options.
 Include Breakfast and Lunch in Totals Calculations
 - Extend the New Daily Goals and Weekly Totals features to incorporate Breakfast and Lunch data, allowing users to view cumulative weekly values across all meals.
-- Add functionality to calculate and display percentage goal completion for Breakfast and Lunch entries, enabling users to monitor progress toward daily targets on a meal-specific basis.

 # Testing